ABA and Bar Standards Advocacy

 The primary responsibility of the Awards Committee is to solicit nominations for and select the recipients of three awards: (1) Outstanding Advocate for Clinical Teachers; (2) Excellence in a Public Interest Case or Project; and (3) Outstanding Student (one student per law school).
 The Committee also periodically reviews the eligibility requirements and rules for the awards and proposes changes, as needed.

-Best Practices Implementation
+Best Practices in Pedagogy

 Co-Chairs: Laila Hlass and Melanie DeRousse